If you are unable to get to a polling station on election day you can register in advance for a postal vote.

 Returning your application form

-When you have completed the postal vote application form you should return it us:
+When you have completed the postal vote application form and signed it by hand (we cannot accept forms with electronic signatures), you should return it us as soon as possible.

 The Elections Unit